 April 21, 2020 update: Support Groups are now taking place online as a video conference.
 Anyone is welcome to attend.
-Please visit our events page for upcoming support groups.
-If you wish to attend a support group, please register by emailing email@example.com
+Please visit our events page to register for upcoming support groups.

 Every month, family members meet in West Vancouver, Squamish, Vancouver, and Port Coquitlam for regular sessions of the Family Support Groups.
 For information on any of the groups, or to register, please contact the Family Support Centre.